 Back to the drawing board for Japan's main opposition CDP

-Media surveys predicted a series of tight races that would hurt the ruling Liberal Democratic Party (LDP).
-The CDP-backed candidate had pulled off an upset in an Upper House by-election on Nov 24 to wrest away an LDP-held seat in Shizuoka.
+Media surveys had predicted a series of tight races that would hurt the ruling Liberal Democratic Party (LDP).
+The CDP-backed candidate had pulled off an upset in an Upper House by-election last Sunday to wrest away an LDP-held seat in Shizuoka.